 Controlee: An ERDEV that utilizes the ranging parameters received from the Controller in the RCM.

 Initiator: An ERDEV that following the RCM initiates a ranging exchange by sending the first RFRAME, i.e., ranging initiation message.
+A Controller or a Controllee can be an initiator.

 Responder: An ERDEV that responds to the ranging initiation message received from the initiator.